 Thanks to this major effort, the whole team bought into Jira afterwards.
 With the VP of Engineering willing to spend the better part of their busy week making it easy for everyone else, it was a small ask for everyone to do their part going forward.

 Overnight, the language of the team changed.
 Questions went from, "Do I have to put this in Jira?" to "Where would be best to put this in Jira?"
 All because of the VP's actions.

-Are you ready to roll up your sleeves to get team buy in?
+Are you ready to roll up your sleeves to get your team to buy in?

-Next time you’re struggling to get your team to buy in to a new project, task, initiative, or idea, ask yourself how you can make a grand gesture.
+Next time you're struggling to get team buy-in to a new project, task, initiative, or idea, ask yourself how you can make a grand gesture.
 It can make all the difference for you and your team succeeding.

 Team buy-in refers to the process of gaining the commitment and support of all team members towards a shared goal or objective.
 It involves ensuring that everyone on the team is aligned with the vision, goals, and objectives of the team and is committed to achieving them.

 It's about creating a shared sense of purpose and commitment among team members, and it requires a collaborative, transparent, and inclusive approach to achieve.